 'The Public Enemy' was released before the censorship codes were strictly enforced and its realism and violence and sympathetic portrayal and even glamorisation of ruthless criminals prompted the institution of the Production Code Administration to supervise dubious moral values in Hollywood films.

-The original casting of the movie had Edward Woods as Tom Powers with Cagney assuming the subordinate role, but director Wellman wisely decided that Cagney shorter and less refined than Woods, was more effective in the role, and switched the two actors.
-A smart move on Wellman's part, who made 'The Public Enemy' one of the true classic crime dramas, still watchable today.
+The original casting of the movie had Edward Woods as Tom Powers with Cagney assuming the subordinate role, but director Wellman wisely decided that Cagney, shorter and less refined than Woods, was more effective in the role, and switched the two actors.
+A smart move on Wellman's part, who made 'The Public Enemy' one of the true classic crime dramas, still worth watching today.

 Main CastJames Cagney ...
 Tom Powers